streamlit/streamlit/docs/index.md

 ## **Join the community**

-Streamlit is more than just an app creation tool, it's also a community of creators that share their apps and ideas and help each other make their work better.
+Streamlit is more than just a way to make data apps, it's also a community of creators that share their apps and ideas and help each other make their work better.
 Please come join us on the [community forum](https://discuss.streamlit.io/).
 We love to hear your questions, ideas, and help you work through your bugs — stop by today!